Robert Lichton: Scottish heritage

 Although born in Sweden Robert identified himself as Scottish.
 Before Robert was born his father, John Lichton, found himself in financial difficulties owing to his own father's debts.
 He sold his lands of Ulishaven in Forfarshire to Sir David Carnegie of Kinnaird for £40,000 Scots and paid his father's creditors.
 He saw an opportunity in becoming a Mercenary for Gustavus Adolphus of Sweden to fight in the Thirty Years' War.
 John Lichton emigrated to Sweden in 1614 where he began his career there as an Ensign in a cavalry regiment.

-Sometime after 1675 (as he was at the time a colonel) He petitioned for a "birth brief" to allow him to register his arms with the Lord Lyon King at Edinburgh, which he did.
+Sometime after 1675, he petitioned for a "birth brief" to allow him to register his arms with the Lord Lyon King at Edinburgh, which he did.
 His arms were: Argent, a Lion Rampant gules, armed and langued azur; crest a palm tree vert; motto: "Per adversa virtus" (courage through adversity).
 His change in motto from the old "Licht On" was probably in reference to his father's restoring the fortunes of this house.